Universal-Basic-Compute/kinkong/knowledge/liquidity-strategy.md

 ### Risk Management

 #### Impermanent Loss Mitigation
-- Maximum 30% of total portfolio in liquidity positions
+- Total 30% of portfolio allocated to liquidity positions
+- Equal 15% allocation to UBC/SOL and COMPUTE/SOL pools
 - Hedging with 5% allocation to out-of-range options
 - Weekly IL calculation and threshold monitoring
 - Partial exit when IL exceeds 5% of position value